SoftwareAG/OAuth_Custom_Rest_Connector/README.md

 1. Creating realm and client in keycloak and configuring them.
 2. Test to retrieve token using postman
 3. webmethods.IO
-   1. Creating custom rest connector & and an account
+   1. Creating custom rest connector & and an account.
    2. Creating resource & operations for getting token
    3. Creating FlowService to get the token